 Visual aids like screenshots, diagrams, and flowcharts can significantly enhance the clarity of technical documentation.
 The absence of such images can make understanding complex processes or setups more difficult for readers.

-💡Pro tip: Platforms like Snagit or Loom can assist in capturing and sharing visual content effectively.
+💡Pro tip: Platforms like Snagit or Loom can help you capture and share visual content effectively.
 For example, when explaining a complex software setup, include annotated screenshots to guide users step by step.

 The following examples of internal documentation systems demonstrate how effective cross-departmental communication can be implemented within an organization.